bonfire-networks/CommonsPub-Server/README.md

-# Pub of the Commons
+# MoodleNet Federated Server - based on the 'Pub of the Commons' ActivityPub Server

 ## About the project